astral-sh/rye/docs/philosophy.md

 #### Every Project in a Virtualenv

-While virtualenv is not by favorite tool, it's the closest we have to a standard.
+While virtualenv is not my favorite tool, it's the closest we have to a standard.
 I proposed that there is always one path for a virtualenv `.venv` and when Rye manages it, users should not interact with it manually.
 It's at that point rye's responsibility to manage it, and it shall manage it as if it was a throw-away, always re-creatable scratch-pad for dependencies.